zzaimeche/saltwikiclone/Ubermaster-Architecture.md

   Salt should not rely on a specific 3rd party application that becomes a direct dependency in order to perform data organising and handling, so it allows to build an infrastructures with desired components.

+- **Multitenancy support**

+  Salt should provide access to a different organizations under such setup and isolation between them.

 ## Full Process Data Limitations

 By "fully processed" it means that three kind of information data state went through the full circle.
 That is: